 On-call stipends for physicians are not uncommon, which means that this ruling may have a significant effect on those physicians.
 In addition, the amounts of the on-call premiums, either alone or in combination with other GST/HST-chargeable activities (e.g., director stipends, teaching or researching roles, preparation of legal reports to insurance companies, block and annual fees, expert medical opinions, cosmetic surgical and medical procedures, etc.) may exceed the $30,000 GST threshold (over a period of four consecutive quarters), at which point the physician may be required to register and collect GST/HST.

 - Note: GST and HST rules are complex and, in many cases, subject to CRA interpretation.
 We recommend you consult with a tax advisor to help you determine any obligations that might apply to you.

 As a physician, you’ll typically have a heavy tax burden that could make it difficult to reach your long-term financial goals.
 Incorporating your medical practice can help you defer some of your immediate tax burden and potentially speed up your retirement savings.
 There is a lot to consider when deciding whether to incorporate or not.
 For example, while incorporation is one way to increase your wealth, it can also make your financial picture more complex.

 For more information on the challenges and opportunities of owning a medical professional corporation in Canada, please see MD Financial Management’s four incorporation guides, which provide a focused look at how incorporation affects your financial plan at different stages of your medical career:

-- Introduction to medical practice incorporation
+- How does medical practice incorporation work?

-- Retiring as an incorporated physician
+- Guide to retiring as an incorporated physician

 - Estate planning for incorporated physicians